 Surely Allah is Ever-Watchful over you.
 (An-Nisa’ 4: 1)

-Allah watches over all of His servants, and keeps watch over all of their affairs, their secrets, and their deeds.
+Allah watches over all of His servants and keeps watch over all of their affairs, their secrets, and their deeds.
 This should make us more aware of Allah’s rights over us and of our duty towards Him.

 Today’s world excels in managerial and financial oversight.
-Self-monitoring is regarded a great personal quality that makes a person more-productive, honest, and impervious to corruption.
+Self-monitoring is regarded as a great personal quality that makes a person more-productive, honest, and impervious to corruption.
 Nothing brings about this quality in a person like the awareness that Allah is Ever-Watchful and knows everything we do, great and small, visible and hidden.

 It is strange to find an employee who dutifully observes all five prayers but then goes about cheating, embezzling, and avoiding responsibility.
-That employee’s prayer attests to belief in Allah and that one can commune with Allah in secret.
+That employee’s prayer attests to the belief in Allah and that one can commune with Allah in secret.
 It attests to the belief that Allah sees and hears what we do.